Nogiback/Nogi-Blog-Backend/README.md

 This is one of the NodeJS projects under the Fullstack Javascript Development curriculum for The Odin Project.
 The purpose of this project was to build a blog API with a frontend component.
 The application should allow users to view and post comments on blog posts.
 Another frontend is to be set up to allow logging in and creating/editing blog posts.

+This repository is for the backend/API side of the blog application.

 Live demo coming soon...

 ## Built With

-NodeJS, Express, Mongoose, MongoDB, Pug, PassportJS
+NodeJS, Express, Mongoose, MongoDB, JWT, Bcrypt

 ## Lessons Learned